House hunt Saint Augustine: See what’s on the market now - NewsBreak

 House hunt Saint Augustine: See what’s on the market now

-(Saint Augustine, FL) New construction?
-An art-deco masterpiece?
-These listings in Saint Augustine will give you a sense of what you can find on the market today.
+(Saint Augustine, FL) If you’re thinking about buying or just wondering what kind of homes are on the market, check out these listings in Saint Augustine.
 Whether you’re looking for a modest two-bedroom or something more spacious, there are options here to suit a range of buyers.

 Check out these listings from our classifieds:

-Currently used as a Bed & Breakfast but could easily be converted back to a single family home if desired.
-The Carriage Way Inn is a well-established 14 room Bed & Breakfast with onsite parking, located in the heart of the Nation's Oldest City.
-St. Augustine is know for it's history, quaint streets, historic homes and sites, museums, and an array of local shops and restaurants and this B&B is walking distance to it all.
-Comprised of two buildings, the main building features eleven rooms and baths, with six upstairs and five downstairs (two with private entry) as well as a beautiful open parlor perfect for dining or gathering for happy hour, a kitchen, laundry area and guest powder room.
-Outside offers charming covered porches and an open brick patio perfect for dining al-fresco.
+Direct Ocean Front Ground Floor End Unit Flat In Creston House!
+Bright And Beachy Unit Just 45 Steps To Toes In The Sand!
+This Has A Split Floor Plan Which Gives Guests And Owners A Separate,Suite Style.
+Granite Counter-tops And Newer Ac Unit Are Just A Few Of The Great Details :) No Stairs Makes This Unit Desirable For The Whole Family.
+2 Patios For Outdoor Relaxation.
+The "wow" Plus Is This Unit Is Being Sold With A High "in Demand" 1 Car Garage Which Is 45 Steps From Your Beach Front Condo.

-For open house information, contact NOAH BAILEY, KELLER WILLIAMS REALTY ATLANTIC PARTNERS ST. AUGUSTINE at 904-797-7442
+For open house information, contact Carol Sullivan, Lighthouse Realty Associates at 904-471-3400

-Welcome Home!!
-This Immaculate Home Was Completely Remodeled In 2017 Including Metal Roof,Electrical Upgrade,Plumbing Upgrade,Custom Granite In Kitchen And Bathrooms,Custom Shower,Custom Blinds And Boast A Florida Room With Split Ac System.
-Kitchen Features Include Complete Whirlpool Stainless Steel Appliance Package With Custom Hickory Wood Cabinets.
-Lifetime Shingles On The Outside Of Home And New Double Pain Windows Throughout.
-So Many Upgrades Make This Home Absolutely Stunning And Move In Ready Plus A Huge Yard To Enjoy Your Outdoor Time!
-Community Has An Olympic Size Pool,Fishing Dock And Walking Trails.
-Come Live The Florida Life!
+Just Bring Your Toothbrush And Your Boat!
+This Beautiful 2 Bed,2.5 Bath Condo Located On The Intracoastal,Is Being Sold Turn-key,And Comes With Its Own Boat Slip And New Boat Lift.
+The Small Gated Community Of Sunset Harbor Offers A Refreshing Pool,Relaxing Hot Tub,And A Private Marina All Looking Out To Sunsets Over The Water.
+Gently Used As A Second Home,This Unit Has Been Tastefully Decorated And Lovingly Maintained.
+Enjoy Two Balconies With Southern Exposure,An Updated Kitchen,Large Bedrooms,Water Views,And A Spiral Staircase That Takes You Down To All The Fun In And Around The Water.
+The Boat Slip And Lift Will Accommodate A Vessel Up To 30’ Long And 10,000 Lbs.
+Picture Your Perfect Day: Start With A Sunrise Bike Ride On The Beach,Then Take The Boat To Local Sandbars And Sights,Come Back For A Swim In The Pool Or A Soak In The Hot Tub,Watch The Sunset,And Head Out To One Of The Nearby Restaurants.
+This Is What Life In Florida Is All About.

 Comments / 0